redhat-developer/odo/website/docs/using-odo/create-component.md

 ## Starter projects

-Besides creating a component for a code that wrote or cloned, you could also use "starter project" when creating a component.
+Besides creating a component for an existing code, you could also use "starter project" when creating a component.

 Starter projects are example projects developed by the community to showcase the usability of devfiles.
 An odo user can use these starter projects by running `odo create` command in an empty directory.